sanazia999-beep/portfolio/README.md

 Go to the `_posts` folder in your portfolio repository on GitHub, click the "Add file" button, and choose "Create new file".

 A file editor will open; it will ask you to give your file a name.
-It's a good idea to add the date in the filename, and to avoid spaces in the filename: e.g., "2025-01-31-my-new-post.md".
+The file name should
+- start with the date (in yeear-month-day format)
+- then (a shortened version of) the title, replacing spaces with hyphens
+- finally, the file extension ".md" (for markdown)

+E.g., "2025-01-31-my-new-post.md".

 The file should start with a header, like this (paste the header into your new file, including the sequences of three hyphens, and adapt the title, categories, tagsm and image keys to your need):